Hardik7776/Hardik7776/README.md

 **Features:** User login, doctor profiles, slot selection, and appointment confirmation.
 **Tech Stack:** HTML, CSS, JavaScript

-### 🧮 Base Decoding System
+### 🧮 Base Decoding and encoding tool
-A backend tool to decode and interpret various encoded formats, improving data processing and reliability.
-**Tech Stack:** C++, Data Structures
+Created a Base Encoder/Decoder web tool using HTML, CSS, and JavaScript.
+It allows users to encode and decode text in Base64, Hexadecimal, and Base256 formats.
+The app features a clean interface, real-time processing, and input validation.
+This project highlights front-end development skills and understanding of text encoding methods using pure client-side scripting.

 ### ⛓️ Blockchain-Based Loyalty Program
 A decentralized loyalty rewards system built to improve customer retention and trust using blockchain.